Adarsh-Giri-Stack/Mars---Task-1/README.md

 Project 3):
-project 3 is about "Fire detection system"
+Project 3 is about "Fire detection system"
 -> Gas sensor is used to detect gas or smoke.
 -> Temperature sensor is used to measure the temperature.